-- Learn techniques to identify mental illness in Angelman syndrome.
+- Techniques to identify mental illness in Angelman syndrome.

-- Learn how to prepare for a mental health assessment.
+- How to prepare for a mental health assessment.

 - Identify when it is time to consider treatment with psychotropic medications.

 - Become familiar with psychotropic medications and their role in treatment of behavioral concerns in Angelman syndrome.

 - Click the titles of the sections below to expand and complete each section.

 - A transcript of the module is available.
 Use it to read instead of watch the videos or to follow along.

 “Cate” is a 25-year-old individual with Angelman syndrome (deletion positive).
 Cate lives at home with her mother and father.
 She suffers from a seizure disorder, requires use of wheelchair to walk long distances, and has a history of bowel and bladder incontinence.
 Cate does not use a formal communication system, but is able to communicate with some idiosyncratic signs.
 She also points and leads others to what she wants.
 She is able to use several word approximations consistently.
 Cate attends a day program on weekdays, riding the bus to and from her program.
 In the evenings and on weekends she is home with her parents with no support staff.